Leeuwarden: History

-The first synagogue in the city was built in the 17th century as well, and was also used by the city's Catholics who were not allowed to build a house of worship of their own because of the Protestant city authorities.
+The first synagogue in the city was built in the 17th century, and was also used by the city's Catholics who were not allowed to build a house of worship of their own because of the Protestant city authorities.
 The Jewish community enjoyed generally good relations with authorities in the 18th century and continued to expand throughout the 18th and 19th centuries, reaching a peak population of 1,236 in 1860.

 In 1901 the city's population was 32,203.

-After occupation by German forces (1940-1945), the Royal Canadian Dragoons disobeyed direct orders on 15 April 1945 and charged into the heavily defended city, driving out German forces by the end of the next day.
-The anniversary of the liberation is celebrated by the Dragoons and the city, who fly each other's flags on the day.
+Leeuwarden, like the rest of the Netherlands, was occupied by German forces in 1940–1945.
+This ended when elements of the Royal Canadian Dragoons seized the initiative and advanced into the heavily-defended city on 15 April 1945, ignoring direct orders to wait for supporting infantry.
+German forces had been driven out by the end of the next day.
+(The anniversary is marked by both the Dragoons and the city, by flying each other's flags every 15 April.)

 Kneppelfreed (Baton Friday) was an incident on 16 November 1951 in front of the courthouse at Wilhelminaplein (Wilhelmina Square), when the police used batons against Frisian language activists during a protest against the exclusive use of Dutch in the courts.
 A committee of inquiry recommended that the Frisian language should receive legal status as a minority language.

 On 19 October 2013, a fire broke out in a clothes shop on a busy pedestrian street.
 The fire started late in the afternoon and burned through the night, destroying five shops and eleven flats.
 The only casualty was a 24-year-old man who was living in one of the flats.
 The birthplace of Mata Hari was at first thought to be destroyed, but survived, albeit with considerable smoke and water damage.